tsduck/tsduck/src/doc/building.md

 - `NOTEST`     : Do not build unitary tests.
 - `NODEKTEC`   : No Dektec device support, remove dependency to `DTAPI`.
 - `NOHIDES`    : No HiDes device support.
+- `NOVATEK`    : No Vatek device support (modulators based on Vatek chips).
 - `NOCURL`     : No HTTP support, remove dependency to `libcurl`.
 - `NOPCSC`     : No smartcard support, remove dependency to `pcsc-lite`.
 - `NOEDITLINE` : No interactive line editing, remove dependency to libedit.